 These modules are connected to DMPU-PRB or DMPU-MBT through the dedicated cable with RJ11 connector on the bottom side of the module.

 Connect the measurement module when the device is not powered.

-It's possible to use only one measurement module (DMPU-05) for each main module.
+It's possible to use only one measurement module (DMPU-05 or DMPU-65) for each main module.